 4/ Leadership, Brand & Trust

-Leadership (enabling more remote working, working agile, using tools such as Slack/ Teams, etc) will help businesses survive over the coming 12 months (as we move in and out of staged confinement before a vaccine is developed & global disseminated).
+Leadership (enabling more remote working, working agile, using tools such as Slack/Teams, etc) helped businesses survive the adjustment period (as we moved in and out of staged confinement before a vaccine was developed & globally disseminated).

-Leadership will also come from those Brands who offer real humility, enabled true employee advocacy and not an onslaught of promotional emails and false advertising during the particularly tough first 6 months of the outbreak.
+Leadership came from those Brands who offer real humility, enabled true employee advocacy and not an onslaught of promotional emails and false advertising during the particularly tough first 6 months of the outbreak.

-Those that can engage and showcase their Brand credentials (particularly around key themes such as paying their fair degree of tax, Buying British > buying local, etc) will also have a distinct advantage.
+Those that engaged and showcased their Brand credentials (particularly around key themes such as paying their fair degree of tax, Buying British > buying local, etc) also were given a distinct advantage.

-With my first point around recession and the impacts this deep initial dip will cause will also result in a change of media consumption (examples here) that Brands will need to adapt to.
-As global advertising spend will be broadly down (though those who cut marketing during downturns see an average profit drop of -0.8% during the recovery, whereas those who increased activity saw a +4.3% increase.
-Facts here) businesses will need to think of innovative ways of engaging (going back to my point above around ‘enablement and engagement’) and also several businesses will as a result of reduced budgets focus on marginal gains (James Clear definition)
+With my first point around recession and the impacts this deep initial dip resulted in a change of media consumption (examples here) that Brands needed to adapt to.
+As global advertising spend was broadly down (though those who cut marketing during downturns see an average profit drop of -0.8% during the recovery, whereas those who increased activity saw a +4.3% increase.
+Facts here) businesses needed innovative ways of engaging (going back to my point above around ‘enablement and engagement’) and also several businesses did, as a result of reduced budgets focus on marginal gains (James Clear definition)

-As much as I will espouse digital transformation (below) and exacerbated ecommerce development (above) now will also be the time to focus on marginal gains/ iterative developments of SEO, CRO, PPC, tracking & attribution, stimulating product/ service reviews to aid Trust, marketing automation, Digital > CRM improved integration, etc.
+As much as I will espouse digital transformation (below) and exacerbated ecommerce development (above) the pandemic was also the time to focus on marginal gains/iterative developments of SEO, CRO, PPC, tracking & attribution, stimulating product/ service reviews to aid Trust, marketing automation, Digital > CRM improved integration, etc.

 5/ Digital Transformation

-Digital Transformation will be important to many over the coming months > years.
+Digital Transformation was important to many over the final year of the pandemic and coming years.

 Before coronavirus truly took hold I was due to talk at an innovation leadership summit on digital transformation (it got cancelled due to coronavirus)…

-Whilst it is clear digital transformation initiatives will be hit (more businesses going bust, reduced cap ex budgets, less disposable income for innovation and appetite for £failure, etc) now will be the time for integration of digital technology into all areas of your business, fundamentally changing how your business operates and delivers customer value.
+Whilst it is clear digital transformation initiatives were hit (more businesses going bust, reduced cap ex budgets, less disposable income for innovation and appetite for £failure, etc) it was the time for integration of digital technology into all areas of business, fundamentally changing how your business operates and delivers customer value.